New York State Bar Exam

 The UBE consists of the Multistate Bar Examination (MBE), the Multistate Performance Test (MPT), and the Multistate Essay Examination (MEE).
 It tests knowledge of general principles of law, legal analysis and reasoning, and communication skills.

-The UBE will be offered in New York on July 24-25, 2018.
-The registration deadline is April 30, 2018.
+The UBE will be offered in New York February 26-27, 2019 (the application filing date is November 1-30, 2018) and July 30-31, 2019 (the application filing date is April 1-30, 2019).
 For a complete list of UBE test and registration deadline dates in New York, please check the New York State Board of Law Examiners website.

 For more information on the UBE, including application fees and a list of other jurisdictions that accept UBE scores, please visit the NCBE’s UBE website.